Bruce Botelho: Early life and education

 Bruce M. Botelho was born in Juneau, Alaska, on October 6, 1948.
 He was raised in that city and in Anchorage, graduating from Juneau-Douglas High School in 1966, after which he attended school in Germany as an exchange student.
 He graduated from Willamette University in Salem, Oregon, with a Bachelor of Arts in German Literature in 1971.
 Botelho then went to law school and graduated from Willamette's School of Law with a Juris Doctor in 1976.
 He also earned a ZP (Germanistik), at Ruprecht Karl Universität in Heidelberg, Germany.

 Early career

-During law school, Botelho clerked for the office of Oregon Legislative Counsel, the Oregon Law Improvement Commission and Alaska Supreme Court Justice Edmond Burke.
+During law school, Botelho clerked for the office of Oregon Legislative Counsel, the Oregon Law Improvement Commission and Alaska Supreme Court Justice Edmond W. Burke.
 Immediately following law school, in 1976 Botelho was appointed an assistant attorney general in the Alaska Department of Law, where he represented the departments of commerce and economic development and revenue.
 In 1978 he was promoted to section supervising attorney for the human services section which provided legal services to the departments of health and social services, labor and education.
 He served as counsel to the state board of education.
 In 1983 he was appointed deputy commissioner of the Alaska Department of Revenue, a position he held until May 1986.
 There he oversaw the state's tax programs, child support enforcement, permanent fund dividends, charitable gaming, and alcohol beverage control.